snez-shanks/heart-attack-system/README.md

 The system analyzes factors such as age, sex, cholesterol levels, blood pressure, ECG results, and lifestyle habits to provide a risk assessment.

 ## Features
 - Machine Learning heart attack prediction model
 - Data preprocessing and feature engineering
 - Interactive dashboard using Streamlit
 - Visualizations for patient health insights
 - Risk score calculation for personalized recommendations

+##summary
+📌 Project Overview

+This project is an end-to-end Machine Learning-based Heart Attack Prediction System that analyzes patient health data and predicts the likelihood of heart disease.
+The system is designed to assist in early risk detection and provide insights for preventive healthcare.

+🎯 Objectives
+Predict the risk of heart disease using patient health parameters Enhance prediction accuracy using feature engineering (BMI & Risk Score) Build an interactive web application for real-time predictions Provide a scalable and modular ML system

 ## Technologies Used
 - Python